Work and Pensions

 My hon.
 Friend has worked hard in this area for a number of years.
 As part of the forthcoming Green Paper, we will be looking at how we can better use evidence, how we can continue to improve the claimant’s experience, and how we can reduce the need for unnecessary face-to-face assessments through the integrated assessment principle.

-The Government’s national disability strategy finally recognises that the assessment process for PIP and ESA is burdensome for disabled people.
+The Government’s national disability strategy finally recognises that the assessment process for PIP and employment and support allowance is burdensome for disabled people.
 Given that the Government now admit to the failures of these assessments, given the mental distress that they have caused, and given that more than 70% of decisions brought to an appeal tribunal are overturned and thousands of disabled people have died after being found fit for work, will the Minister now do more than simply lessen the number of reassessments?
 Will he scrap these unfit-for-purpose assessment frameworks for ESA and PIP once and for all?

 The hon.
 Lady calls for something to be scrapped while not setting out what the alternative would be.
 We recognise that when Labour introduced the work capability assessment it needed significant improvement.
 That is why we had five independent reviews and implemented more than 100 recommendations.
 We are now exceeding 92% claimant satisfaction with the work capability assessment, and 82% of PIP claimants are satisfied with the service they get.
 That is why, as a Government, we are now proud to spend an additional £10 billion a year supporting those with disabilities and long-term health conditions.